 Approach the load carefully.
-Verify that the truck is perpendicular to the load.
+Make sure that the truck is perpendicular to the load.
 Raise the forks to the proper height for engaging the load.

 2. Move forward slowly until the forks are in position under the load.
-The forks must support at least two-thirds of the length of the load.
-Verify that the load is centered between the forks.
+The forks must support at least two-thirds (2/3) of the length of the load.
+Make sure that the load is centered between the forks.

-3. Make sure that the load is centered between the forks.
-Verify that the forks do not extend past the load so that loads or equipment that are behind the load being lifted are not damaged.
-Lift the load a small distance from the floor to verify the lift truck has the capacity to lift the load.
+3. Make sure that the forks do not extend past the load so that loads or equipment that are behind the load being lifted are not damaged.
+Lift the load a small distance from the floor to make sure the lift truck has the capacity to lift the load.